matter-labs/foundry-zksync/README.md

           Optional fee that the user can choose to pay in addition to the regular transaction fee.

 Options:
+  --l1-url <L1URL>
+          The address of the L1 network (Ethereum).
   -z, --l2-url <L2URL>
           The zkSync RPC Layer 2 endpoint.
-Can be provided via the env var ZKSYNC_RPC_URL or --l2-url from the command line.
+Can be provided via the env var L2_RPC_URL or --l2-url from the command line.

-          NOTE: For Deposits, ETH_RPC_URL, or --rpc-url should be set to the Layer 1 RPC URL

-          [env: ZKSYNC_RPC_URL=https://zksync2-testnet.zksync.dev]
+          [env: L2_RPC_URL=https://zksync2-testnet.zksync.dev]

       --token <TOKEN>
           Token to bridge.
 Leave blank for ETH.